-Email correspondence should be made to aklinkova[at]uwaterloo.ca.
-Please include (1) a CV, (2) a letter outlining qualifications and motivation for the advertised position of interest, (3) research writing sample, (4) names of two references, (5) academic transcripts.
+Highly motivated students interested in nanoscience, catalysis and green chemistry are welcome to apply.
+Email correspondence should be made to email@example.com.
+Please outline your qualifications and motivation for joining this group and include (1) a CV, (2) academic transcripts and (3) names of three references.
 Due to the large volume of applications, only qualified candidates will be contacted.

 At Waterloo, you will have the opportunity to work across disciplines and collaborate with an international community of researchers, situated in a rapidly growing community that has been termed a “hub of innovation.”

 UW students interested in CHEM494 research project, co-op term, or volunteering in Klinkova lab should send their CV, transcripts, and a statement of interest to Prof. Klinkova via email.

 We welcome qualified candidates to apply for NSERC Postdoctoral Fellowship (only for Canadian citizens or permanent residents within 2 years from their PhD defence) or Banting Postdoctoral Fellowship fellowship (extremely competitive and open to all high-profile applicants within 3 years from their PhD defence) with the Klinkova lab.
 Another opportunity is a prestigious and highly competitive AMTD Waterloo Global Talent Postdoctoral Fellowship: applications are accepted once a year, usually in February.
 Interested candidates should send their CV, project proposal and names of three references to aklinkova[at]uwaterloo.ca; you will hear back only if your application is strong enough to be considered.
 Please carefully consult the eligibility requirements and program guidelines before reaching out.